Health Professions Scholarship Program

-If you are interested in the medical field, going through the military to earn your degree and start your career can be a good idea.
-There are different ways you can do so too.
+If you are interested in the medical field, pursuing your degree through the military and starting your career can be a good idea.
+There are different ways you can do so, too.
 A couple of options are to use the HPSP (Health Professions Scholarship Program) to go to the school of your choice or to attend school at the Uniformed Services University of the Health Sciences.

 What is HPSP, the Health Professions Scholarship Program?